*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Chirp Books

 These steep discounts are usually for a limited time – a few days or a week.
 However, even when they aren’t heavily discounted, regular prices at Chirp Books are still lower than the publisher’s price.
+Thousands of audiobooks are typically on sale for less than $5 a pop.

 The advantage of buying audiobooks through Chirp Books is you own them forever, and you can take as long as you wish to finish reading them.
+One disadvantage is you cannot make purchases right in the app; it is for listening only.
+Use their website to buy your audiobooks.

 Wireless earbuds resting next to a smartphone displaying a music player interface with an artist's photo on the screen, all on a wooden surface.